Effects of two-body currents in the one-particle one-hole electromagnetic responses within a relativistic model: Results

-In Fig.~\ref{fig:RL-RT} we show our results for the inclusive longitudinal and transverse responses, computed using the one-body and two-body operators.
-The theory is compared to experimental data extracted by means of a Rosenbluth-type analysis by Jourdan \cite{Jourdan96} and Barreau et al. \cite{Barreau83}, as well as with the {\it ab initio} non-relativistic Green's function Monte Carlo (GFMC) responses of~\cite{Lovato16}.
-We highlight the following salient features.
+In Fig.~\ref{fig:RL-RT} we show our results for the inclusive longitudinal and transverse responses of $^{12}$C, computed with one- and two-body operators.
+Theoretical responses are compared to experimental data extracted by means of a Rosenbluth analysis by Jourdan \cite{Jourdan96} and Barreau et al. \cite{Barreau83}.
+We also show the {\it ab initio} non-relativistic Green's function Monte Carlo (GFMC) responses of~\cite{Lovato16}.
+We highlight the following features.
 The main effect of the two-body currents with respect to the one-body approach appears in the transverse channel, while in the longitudinal one the 1p-1h MEC contribution is hardly visible.
-The transverse response increases by up to 34\% for ED-RMF, being the relative increase larger for smaller values of $q$.
-The agreement of our results with data is outstanding, and also it is remarkable the good agreement between both ED-RMF and GFMC calculations despite they are completely different theoretical approaches.
+The transverse response increases by up to 30\% for ED-RMF.
+The agreement of our results with data is good, outstanding for the longitudinal response.
+It is also remarkable the good agreement between ED-RMF and GFMC calculations, despite the fact that they represent quite different theoretical approaches.

+Additionally, this same Fig.~\ref{fig:RL-RT} also shows the two-body contribution only.
+For the transverse and longitudinal responses, it is nearly two and four orders of magnitude smaller than the one-body contribution, respectively.
+Therefore, it is clear that the increase of the transverse response is due to the interference between the one- and two-body contributions.